RedFT/Memory/README.md

 ------------------------

-To run the game, simply navigate to the directory where you've saved the game and enter command,
+To run the game, simply navigate to the directory where you've saved the game and enter command:

 $ python Memory.py